 1. How to bake without parchment paper

-Landfill-in-transition method: Use sheets of parchment under pizzas, cakes, cookies, pastries and more.
+Single-use method: Use sheets of parchment under pizzas, cakes, cookies, pastries and more.
 Toss them after one use.

 Recently, I dried some apples in the oven.
 I didn’t want them to stick to the cookie sheet I had planned to spread them out on.
 We do have Silpats but I’d rather not use them.
 For one thing, I hate washing them.
 And I just don’t know how inert they actually are.
 (If you do, please let me know.)